 If you already have a spare HDMI cable lying around and just need a basic kit to get started, then this Raspberry Pi 3 add-on board is perfect for you.
 Like most kits, this officially licensed starter bundle includes the Raspberry Pi 3 B, a 16GB MicroSD card pre-loaded with Raspbian and NOOBS, a 2.5-amp power supply, and an attractive black plastic case.
-Available for $65, this new bundle is the most affordable Raspberry Pi 3 kit on this list.
+Available for $80, this new bundle is the most affordable Raspberry Pi 3 kit on this list.
+Being that it’s a less expensive starter kit, you may want to think about upgrading the SD card if you’re planning on tackling larger projects.

 For a nearly complete computer setup and a great project for kids and students, check out the Kano Raspberry Pi 3 Computer Kit.
 Along with the Raspberry Pi computer and enclosure, this bundle includes HDMI and USB cables, an 8GB MicroSD card, and a wireless keyboard with built-in touchpad for the Kano OS.

 Assemble the computer and hook it up to an HDMI display, and you’re ready to dig into the pre-installed games, coding apps, and learning software.
 The new 2017 edition of the Kano Computer Kit is great for teachers, home-schoolers, computer clubs, and young tech enthusiasts looking to interact with an operating system, and is currently available for $105 from Amazon.